Rapid antibiotic resistance within bacteria doesn't fit into the evolutionary model

 Metabolism

 One thing that should be noted is that the susceptible cells in the experiment stop growing, but don't die.
 "Many antibiotic-induced killing mechanisms rely on dividing cells, or at least on cells with an active metabolism."
-What doesn't kill the will perhaps not make them stronger, but certainly gives them time to pick up from their environment.
+What doesn't kill the cells will perhaps not make them stronger, but certainly gives them time to pick up resistance genes from their environment.

 This knowledge can inform doctors when treating a patient with antibiotics.
 "We know that we should use these drugs with discretion, but we may need to be even more careful than we thought."
 Sorg sketches a personalized-medicine approach, in which the non-pathogenic microbes present in a patient are checked for resistance genes.
 "That would increase the risk of a transfer to pathogens."